Using DKIM & With Third Party DNS

 Once you have the values for your SPF and DKIM records, you will need to create 2 TXT records at your third party DNS provider:

-After adding your new DNS records, they should function correctly within 4 to 8 hours if your nameservers are already set to your DNS host or 24 to 48 hours after updating your nameservers.
+After adding your new DNS records, they should function correctly within 4 to 8 hours due to propagation.